Echimara/Echimara/README.md

 <h2 align="center">🌄 Chi's Coding Journey 🌄 </h2>

-What can I say?
-I used to see coding/programming as some grueling time-kill that social pariahs engaged in as they sipped on their 5th energy drink in a dark corner (I kid).
-To my delight, coding is much more than that.
+Coding is tubular.
 Its applications are boundless in life, paving the way for expression, problem-solving, and innovation.
 There truly is something for everyone: beginner-friendly, sage-tier, fun-seekers, and all the in-betweens.
-As I recall, two events solidified my love for code: hackathons and the Odin project.
-The sheer knowledge and varying insights that hackathons offer far surpass any classroom.
+Two events got me into coding: hackathons and the Odin project.
+The sheer knowledge and insights I got from hackathons were surprising.
 As for [the Odin project](https://github.com/TheOdinProject), it amazed me how many intricate details and tidbits Erik and his team were able to share with us *odinites*.
 Big ups to them.

 <br>